JetBrains/amper/docs/src/reference/project.md

 ## `modules`

-The `modules:` section lists all the modules in the project, except the root module.
+The `modules` section lists all the modules in the project, except the root module.
 If a `module.yaml` is present at the root of the project, the root module is implicitly included and doesn't need to be listed.